 How many implants are needed for a hybrid prosthesis?

 In many cases, treatment is planned on 4 to 6 implants.
-The exact number depends on bone
+The exact number depends on bone anatomy, bite requirements and the prosthetic design.

 Is a hybrid prosthesis the same as All-on-4?